The Silent Threat: How Cancer Can Impact your Septic Tank System

 How Hurricane Lee Could Affect Your Septic Tank and Leachfield

-Here are some of the ways that Hurricane Lee could affect your septic tank and leachfield:
+Here are some of the ways that Hurricane Lee will affect your septic tank and leach field:

 • Power outages: Power outages can disrupt the operation of septic pumps, which can also lead to sewage overflows.

-• Wind damage: High winds can damage septic tanks and leachfields, as well as the pipes and other components of the system.
+• Wind damage: High winds can damage septic tanks and leach fields.
+They can also damage the pipes and other components of it.
 Check your “Dog Houses” for your Aeration Treatment Systems!
 Make sure they are anchored down very well.

 How Hurricane Lee Could Affect Your Septic Tank and Leachfield.Hurricane Lee, Maine, and your septic tank and Leachfield.